ms/buildtogether.tech/src/teams.md

 students, particularly in first and second year, and one of the main reasons is feeling isolated or out of place.
-Research has shown that putting at-risk students together in the first couple of years can mitigate this problem
-<cite>Margolis2002</cite>.
-It is less necessary in upper years, since by then
-students have a stronger commitment to whatever program they're in, but it still helps to prevent some of the problems discussed in the next section.
+Research has shown that putting at-risk students together in the first couple of years can mitigate this problem [% b Margolis2002 %].
+It is less necessary in upper years, since by then students have a stronger commitment to whatever program they're in, but it still helps to prevent some of the problems discussed in the next section.